![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "I thought you were going to take that alternate route?"
 Jason asked.

-"I don't understand how this could have happened."
-Jason said.
+"I can't understand this," Jason said.

 "Jerry winning the contest, you mean?"
 Reggie asked.